syuan100/ethaddressbook/README.md

 - [ ] Max label length

 The `verifyAddressBook()` function below is used to verify any data trying to pass as an address book.

+## The Smart Contract: swarmHashMapper

+The smart contract we're interacting with is very simple.
+If you to see the Solidity/Vyper files please [check out this repo for more information](https://github.com/syuan100/swarmhashmapper).

 ## Public Methods
 #### `ethAddressBook.setNetwork(networkId)`